 - The mentorship and connections available at the top accelerators can be valuable.

-- With so many new accelerators, startup founders and increasingly feeling like they’re being ‘sold a dream’ when hunting for the best opportunities.
+- With so many new accelerators, startup founders are increasingly feeling like they’re being ‘sold a dream’ when hunting for the best opportunities.

 At Centuro Global, we don’t consider ourselves as an accelerator or incubator – we’re striving to be something much better.
-By doing away with a reliance on ‘bootcamps’ and requiring participants to inhabit specific office space, we know we can offer the most flexible and effective service (business > beanbags…)
+By doing away with a reliance on ‘boot camps’ and requiring participants to inhabit specific office spaces, we know we can offer the most flexible and effective service (business > beanbags…)